BachoSeven/dotfiles/README.md

 - Last but not least, **[mimi](https://github.com/BachoSeven/mimi)** is an __improved xdg-open__ using bash and dmenu with a very usable config file.

 ### Various
 - I use brave browser, you can find info about my config of it at `.config/brave_plugins`.
-To improve its aestethics, I use a gruvbox chrome theme, use duckduckgo with `gruvboxytheme` passphrase (try it!); which makes a decent start page together Vimium's Vomnibar.
+To improve its aestethics, I use a gruvbox chrome theme and duckduckgo with `gruvboxytheme` passphrase (try it!); which make a decent start page together Vimium's Vomnibar.
 (I now use a custome startpage with Brave, check it out [here](https://github.com/BachoSeven/startpage).)

 ## Screens